IntelLabs/nlp-architect/doc/source/CONTRIBUTING.rst

 1. File an issue (to track your contribution):

-   * Create an issue on github:
+   * Create an issue on GitHub:
      https://github.com/NervanaSystems/nlp-architect/issues

-2. Clone and/or update your checked out copy of nlp-achitect to ensure you have the most recent commits from the master branch:
+2. Clone and/or update your checked out copy of nlp-architect to ensure you have the most recent commits from the master branch:

   .. code-block:: bash